nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p62 -->
 Growth often requires correction, and Jesus lovingly corrected His disciples when they misunderstood His teachings or failed in their tasks.
-In <span class="x-scripture" data-type="ref" data-book="Mark" data-chapter="9" data-verses="33-37" data-lang="en" data-version="NKJV">Mark 9:33-37</span>, He addressed their pride by teaching them about servant leadership.
-In <span class="x-scripture" data-type="ref" data-book="Luke" data-chapter="22" data-verses="31-32" data-lang="en" data-version="NKJV">Luke 22:31-32</span>, He prayed for Peter, preparing Him to recover from failure and strengthen others.
+In <span class="x-scripture" data-type="ref" data-book="MRK" data-chapter="9" data-verses="33-37" data-lang="en" data-version="NKJV">Mark 9:33-37</span>, He addressed their pride by teaching them about servant leadership.
+In <span class="x-scripture" data-type="ref" data-book="LUK" data-chapter="22" data-verses="31-32" data-lang="en" data-version="NKJV">Luke 22:31-32</span>, He prayed for Peter, preparing Him to recover from failure and strengthen others.

 <!-- p63 -->
-Correction in discipleship should be grace-filled and constructive-rooted in Scripture and aimed at restoration (<span class="x-scripture" data-type="ref" data-book="2 Timothy" data-chapter="4" data-verses="2" data-lang="en" data-version="NKJV">2 Timothy 4:2</span>).
+Correction in discipleship should be grace-filled and constructive-rooted in Scripture and aimed at restoration (<span class="x-scripture" data-type="ref" data-book="2TI" data-chapter="4" data-verses="2" data-lang="en" data-version="NKJV">2 Timothy 4:2</span>).
 It is not about condemnation but about helping disciples grow and avoid pitfalls.
 Disciple-makers should provide accountability, using God’s Word to guide and encourage growth while modeling humility in receiving correction themselves.

 <!-- p64 -->